Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 --------------------------------------------------------------------------------------------------------------------------------
 ```

-Here we see the list of versions of Python that are available.
+We now see the list of versions of Python that are available.

 2. To get information on a specific module, use `module spider <software>/<version>` call.